Chedli Klibi

 Chedli Klibi (الشاذلي القليبي; September 6, 1925 – May 13, 2020) was a Tunisian politician.
-He was Secretary General of the Arab League, and the only non-Egyptian to hold the post.
+He was Secretary-General of the Arab League, and the only non-Egyptian to hold the post.

 Early life

-Mr. Klibi graduated with a Baccalaureat de l'Enseignement Secondaire in philosophy from Sadiki College in 1944.
+Klibi graduated with a Baccalaureat de l'Enseignement Secondaire in philosophy from Sadiki College in 1944.
 After graduate work at the Pantheon-Sorbonne University where he earned a degree in Arabic language and literature in 1947.
 Having mastered the Arabic and French languages, he lectured at the Institut des Hautes Etudes and the Ecole Normale Superieure.

 Career

-After becoming Director General of Radio Tunis in 1958, he became the Tunisian Minister of Cultural Affairs (1961 - 1970, 1971 - 1973, 1976 - 1978) under the chairmanship of Habib Bourguiba, then chief of staff to the president from 1974 to 1976 before being Minister of Information from 1978 to 1979.
+After becoming Director General of Radio Tunis in 1958, he became the Tunisian Minister of Cultural Affairs (1961–1970, 1971–1973, 1976–1978) under the chairmanship of Habib Bourguiba, then chief of staff to the president from 1974 to 1976 before being Minister of Information from 1978 to 1979.
 He also served as mayor of Carthage from 1963 to 1990.
 As mayor, he signed a symbolic "peace treaty" with the mayor of Rome, Ugo Vetere, in 1985 in commemoration of the 2,131st anniversary of the end of the Punic Wars between ancient Rome and ancient Carthage.

 Klibi was appointed secretary general of the Arab League in March 1979, as a result of the Egypt–Israel peace treaty.
 In 1990, he resigned from the post without explanation.
 As secretary general he held three ordinary summits for the Heads of Arab States and six extraordinary summits.
 As member of the House of Councillors from 2005 to 2008, Klibi spent his retirement in his Carthage residence with his wife Klibi Kalthoum.